Hejsil/pokemon-randomizer/README.md

 therefore, need to clone with `--recursive`, in order to get these libraries on clone.

-The repo contains both the Pokémon randomizer, but also a few tools used to mak development of the randomizer a little simpler.
+The repo contains both the Pokémon randomizer, but also a few tools used to make development of the randomizer a little simpler.

 Here are the different build commands: